Design of Geometric Molecular Bonds: Open Questions

 \end{enumerate}

-{\bf Acknowledgements.} We are grateful to Matt Patitz for organizing the 2015 University of Arkansas Self-assembly Workshop, where this project began, and to the participants of that workshop and support from NSF grant CCF-1422152.
+{\bf Acknowledgements.} { We are grateful to Matt Patitz for organizing the 2015 University of Arkansas Self-assembly Workshop, where this project began, and to the participants of that workshop and support from NSF grant CCF-1422152.
 We thank the participants of the 2015 Workshop on Coding Techniques for Synthetic Biology at the Univ. of Illinois, Urbana-Champaign, especially Han Mao Kiah, Farzad Farnoud, Urbashi Mitra, and Olgica Milenkovic, for bringing optical orthogonal codes to our attention and giving valuable feedback.
 We thank Paul Rothemund and Sungwook Woo for explaining known physical properties of stacking bonds.
-We thank anonymous reviewers for comments and pointing out mistakes in an early draft.
-We are indebted to Ray Li for correcting several mistakes in the conference version of this paper, in particular for showing how our proof technique for Theorems~\ref{thm:polynomial-construction-no-flipping} and~\ref{thm:polynomial-construction-flipping} works only for prime $n$, not prime powers, and for observing that we require $a_0=0$ in each proof as well, changing the bounds in those theorems.
+We thank anonymous reviewers for pointing out mistakes in an early draft, and in particular for several very helpful suggestions for cleaning up the presentation.
+We are indebted to Ray Li for correcting several mistakes in the conference version of this paper, in particular for showing how our proof technique for Theorems~\ref{thm:polynomial-construction} and~\ref{thm:polynomial-construction-flipping} works only for prime $n$, not prime powers, and for observing that we require $a_0=0$ in each proof as well, changing the bounds in those theorems, and for pointing out that using multiple polynomials per macrobond allows one to generalize to larger values of $w$, at the cost of potentially having to remove a small number of overlapping points, as discussed in Open Question~\eqref{open-question:other-w}. }